bhavanahh/notepad/README.md

-Just for a mini chrome  extension i tried
+Just for a mini chrome  extension i tried to make